The Arts Council of Mendocino County is excited to invite proposals for this year’s Get Arts in the Schools Program (GASP) arts enrichment grant.

 A: Yes.
 You may apply once per month.
 Funding requests will be considered until available funds are depleted.

 Q: What is an appropriate budget request?

 A: In order to ensure that as many classrooms benefit as possible, we encourage you to keep budget requests to approximately $300 per classroom; and $1000 per artist, per grant cycle.

 Q: I’m a classroom teacher.
 How can I participate?

 A: Please encourage artists you would like to visit your classroom to submit an application after you have discussed potential project with them and have come to a mutually agreed upon proposal.
-Send an email to the artist indicating you acceptance of their project.
-The artist will need to include your email with their application.
+Provide the artist with a completed Teacher Request Form indicating you acceptance of their project.
+The artist will need to include this form with their application.